bugladen/NadekoBot/docs/Frequently Asked Questions.md

 -----------
 **Answer:** First, check [issues](https://github.com/Kwoth/NadekoBot/issues "GitHub NadekoBot Issues"), then check the [suggestions](https://feathub.com/Kwoth/NadekoBot).

-If your problem or suggestion is not there, feel free to request/notify us about it either in the Issues section of GitHub for issues or in feathub for suggestions.
+If your problem or suggestion is not there, feel free to request/notify us about it either in the Issues section of GitHub for issues or on feathub for suggestions.

 ###Question 6: How do I use this command?
 --------